Chapter 3: Communication

 "Um, so, yesterday I, uh, worked on the thing.
 And today I guess

-I'll keep working on it.
+I will keep working on it.
 No blockers."

 High energy:

-"API endpoint shipped!
+"API endpoint shipped.
 Moving to frontend integration today."

 Vary Your Language

-Don't use the same phrases every day.
+Do not use the same phrases every day.

 Boring repetition:

-Monday: "I'm working on the login feature."
+Monday "I'm working on the login feature."

-Tuesday: "I'm working on the login feature."
+Tuesday "I'm working on the login feature."

-Wednesday: "I'm working on the login feature."
+Wednesday "I'm working on the login feature."

-Thursday: "I'm working on the login feature."
+Thursday "I'm working on the login feature."

 Varied progress indicators:

-Monday: "Starting the login feature — building the API first."
+Monday "Starting the login feature, building the API first."

-Wednesday: "API is done and tested.
+Wednesday "API is done and tested.
 Ready for frontend integration."

-Thursday: "Frontend is wired up.
+Thursday "Frontend is wired up.
 Doing polish and edge cases today."

 Use Specific Milestones

-Vague: "Making progress on the feature"
+Vague "Making progress on the feature."

-Specific: "3 of 5 endpoints done"
+Specific "3 of 5 endpoints done."

-Specific: "Done today if no surprises, tomorrow if complications"
+Specific "Done today if no surprises, tomorrow if complications."

 E: Explicit About Blockers